Siteseen Logo

 Medical Uses of Copper - Health and Treatments

-Interesting information is contained in the following table of Medical Uses of Copper, Health and Treatments.
+Interesting information is contained in the following list of Medical Uses of Copper, Health and Treatments.
 Copper is used in its salt forms as an astringent, deodorant and an antifungal.

 A useful reference providing information regarding the medical uses of Copper, associated health issues and disorders and treatments using Copper preparations.
 Copper sulfate is used as a parasiticide in aquariums and in the treatment of foot rot in cattle.